genshin-base/main-site/data/translated/builds/en.md

 **Regarding Weapon Choices**

 [Serpent Spine](#weapon:serpent-spine)<br>
-When using Husk of Opulent Dreams, Serpent Spine stacks are prioritized over Husk of the Opulent Dreams stacks, due to their conflicting nature in gaining stacks (Off-field and on-field)
+When using Husk of Opulent Dreams, Serpent Spine stacks are prioritized over Husk of the Opulent Dreams stacks due to their conflicting nature in gaining stacks (Off-field and on-field).

 [Skyward Pride](#weapon:skyward-pride)<br>
 Useful if you are unable to get ER from your substats.
 Does really well while its passive is active, but falls off in sustained fights.
 Comfort option that can lose to a high refined Whiteblind with stacks.